 The Urban Homestead Homeownership Program provided homeownership opportunities for more than 300 families.
 For this program, RRHA acquired vacant homes, created loan and grant packages for low- to moderate-income purchasers, and managed rehabilitation.
 The program used a mixture of federal and private funds to finance the projects.

 Section 5(h) Homeownership Program was a lease-purchase program in which the homes were a part of RRHA’s public housing inventory until sold.
 This program made homeownership available to RRHA residents and other low-income families.

 Revitalizing the historic Blackwell Community

-The HOPE VI program served first-time low and moderate-income home buyers and was made possible through a $26.9 million HUD grant.
-Homes were made affordable by proving a combination of down payment assistance and forgivable second mortgages to buyers, and by providing construction subsidy to builders.
+The HOPE VI program served first-time low- and moderate-income home buyers and was made possible through a $26.9 million HUD grant.
+Homes were made affordable by providing a combination of down payment assistance and forgivable second mortgages to buyers, and by giving a construction subsidy to builders.